martinos/elm-diverse-form-validation/README.md

 ```

 Pros
 - Very simple solution.
-Easier to implement and easier to debug
+Very easy to implement and to debug
 - Don't need external libraries

 Cons
-- validation is made on submit.
+- Validation is made on submit.
 I think that is in fact a good thing.
 - Only one validation is made at a time
 - All errors are displayed in a callout.
 No inline error.

 ##  CastValidationForm.elm

 This uses a an applicative functor to do the validation